jelenans-zz/EvidencijaAviona/README.md

 Application for registering aircrafts and their flights.

 Application has following functionality:
-• Overview of all aircraft.
+• Overview of all aircraft.\n
 • Entering the plane.
 • Changing planes.
 • Deleting the aircraft from the records.